AlexanderHarrison/gc_fst/Readme.md

 # gc_fst
 This library extracts and rebuilds Gamecube ISO files.

-This is somewhat equivalent to the functionality given by [GCRebuilder](https://github.com/lunarsoap5/gcrebuilder), and [gcmod](https://github.com/Addisonbean/gcmod).
+This is almost equivalent to the functionality given by [GCRebuilder](https://github.com/lunarsoap5/gcrebuilder) and [gcmod](https://github.com/Addisonbean/gcmod).
 It has much better error messages than either program, fewer bugs, and will work on linux.